Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 Like all succulents, Jade plants are adapted to dry conditions because they store water in their leaves and thick stems.

-To determine when to water your jade plant, it's best to check the soil's moisture level.
+To determine when to water jade plants, it's best to check the soil's moisture level.
 Stick your finger about an inch into the soil; if it feels dry to the touch, it's time to water.

 When watering jade plants, it is vital to drain the water properly through the drainage hole and empty the saucer underneath the pot.
 This will prevent the root from sitting in water and rotting which can lead to the plant becoming unhealthy and eventually dying.